omniscale/imposm3/README.md

 --------------

 Imposm 3 is in alpha stadium and there is no official release yet.
-The import itself is working however and it was already used for production databases.
+The import itself is working however and it is already used for production databases.

 ### Missing ###